Strata Global

 How is soil reinforcement done using geogrids?

 The emergence of geosynthetic materials has brought about a noticeable change in civil engineering as they address the industry’s technical and economic challenges.
-These materials not only act as a protective barrier but also reinforce weak soils, improving stability and load-bearing capacity.
+These materials primarily reinforce weak soils, improving stability and load-bearing capacity, and can also contribute to separation functions (though geogrids are primarily for reinforcement; geotextiles are more commonly used for separation).
 In this blog post, we will discuss geogrid soil reinforcement, how geogrids strengthen soil, how geogrid-reinforced soils work, and the key points to consider during their design and installation.

 What is geogrid soil reinforcement?

 Traditional retaining walls normally require deep excavation combined with concrete or masonry, which could be expensive and time-consuming.
 Geogrids allow the use of locally available soils for reinforcement, reducing both material costs and environmental impact.
-The geogrid acts as a vital reinforcement that stops the soil from caving in, thereby enabling steeper and higher walls.
+The geogrid acts as a vital reinforcement that resists tensile forces within the soil mass, preventing internal and external failure modes, thereby enabling steeper and higher walls.

 What is the interaction between soil and geogrid?

 Many parameters affect this complex interaction and are important for the performance of the constructed system.
-When a geogrid is placed in the soil, the friction between the soil particles and the geogrid’s surface stops the reinforcement from being pulled out.
-The following factors influence this frictional force:
+When a geogrid is placed in the soil, the friction between the soil particles and the geogrid’s surface, along with passive resistance from soil particles bearing against the geogrid’s transverse ribs (interlock/strike-through for some geogrid types), stops the reinforcement from being pulled out.
+The following factors influence this force or pullout resistance:

 • Granular soil is made of particles like sand and gravel, which makes it a bit rough.
-When the interaction between the soil particles and the geogrid is enhanced, greater friction is produced.
+When the interaction between the soil particles and the geogrid is enhanced, greater friction and interlock are produced.
 This is why granular soils are more effective in supporting geogrids overall.

 • A rougher geogrid surface means that this material has a larger area to touch the soil, which in turn enhances shear resistance through extra friction.

-• The rigidity of a geogrid is the capability to withstand deformation under loads, maintaining the soil contact and enhancing the frictional resistance.
+• The rigidity of a geogrid is the capability to withstand deformation under loads, maintaining the soil contact and enhancing the frictional resistance and interlock.

 • The size of the openings, or apertures, in a geogrid is crucial for how it interacts with soil.
-If the openings are too big, soil particles can slip right through, which decreases friction.
+If the openings are too big, soil particles can slip right through, which decreases interlock potential.
 On the other hand, if they’re too small, the soil particles won’t be able to interlock properly, which limits their interaction.
-This is the force applied by the soil against the geogrid.
-An increase in pressure leads to an increase in the shaft due to the frictional force between the soils and the geogrid.
+Optimum aperture size allows for effective strike-through and interlock of aggregate particles, developing passive resistance against the geogrid’s transverse ribs when subjected to tensile forces.
+Normal stress (confining pressure from overlying soil) enhances both frictional resistance and the interlock mechanism.

 How does geogrid soil reinforcement work?